Christmas Time… Mistletoe and Wine… and mince pies, and turkey with all the trimmings, and Christmas pudding...

 The absorptive surface area of our small intestine is approximately the same size as a tennis court!
 That’s a lot of space for indulgence (not that we’re encouraging it)!

-The reduced feeling of fullness is the most important point here for several reasons.
-It often leads to increased calorie consumption of unhealthy foods, such as mince pies (they’re easy to snack on!), leading to a positive energy imbalance, resulting in possible fat gain.
+A reduced sensation of fullness is the most important point here for several reasons.
+Firstly, it often leads to increased calorie consumption of unhealthy foods, such as mince pies (they’re easy to snack on!), leading to a positive energy imbalance, resulting in possible fat gain.

 The alterations in gut bacteria are therefore compounded further: